 The cave’s natural beauty

-His plan was to discover the artifacts and take them back to France; instead, he and his team of escorts lowered themselves down on ropes only to discover the rarest artifact of all, the creation of the natural beauty of the cave itself!
+His plan was to discover the artifacts and take them back to France; instead, he and his team lowered themselves down on ropes only to discover the rarest artifact of all, the natural beauty of the cave itself!

 Inspired by the cave, and since it was Christmas, Marquis de Nouadel decided to perform mass on the top of a stalagmite that resembled an altar.

 He then inscribed: “Here Christ himself celebrated Midnight Mass on Christmas 1673.”
 The inscription still remains today, along with many others.

 These days, visitors luckily do not need to lower themselves with ropes to explore the cave, since a 411-step staircase has been installed, and it takes you more than one hundred meters down into the depths of the cave.